beNative/git-automation/FUNCTIONAL_MANUAL.md

 The dashboard is the central hub of the application.
 It displays all your configured repositories as individual cards.
 You can run tasks on multiple repositories at the same time.
 Starting a long build on one project won't stop you from running a quick update on another.

+The header also contains a **"Check Updates"** button.
+Clicking this will check all of your repositories for new changes on their remotes.

 ### Repository Card

 Each card gives you an at-a-glance overview of a repository: